 Four Seasons Hotel Moscow – 5 Stars

 I will be honest; Four Seasons Hotel is one of the best hotels in Moscow.
-Overlooking the Manezhnaya Square, it is just three minutes walk from the Red Square and the State Historical Museum.
-OK, this hotel near Red Square Moscow is not very far from the Kremlin walls.
+Overlooking the Manezhnaya Square is just three minutes walk from the Red Square and the State Historical Museum.
+Okay, this hotel near Red Square Moscow is not very far from the Kremlin walls.
 Still, with 180 elegant rooms, monumental Stalinist architecture, and over-the-top amenities, it offers a wide range of excellent facilities and the best service.

 Arium Hotel – 4 Stars

 With 60 small no-frills rooms, this accommodation in Moscow is not just a hotel or a B&B, but the owners refer to it as an attractive hotel for business and savvy travelers alike!
 Located in the Tverskoy District (with exceptional city access and cool and trendy bars in the area), Arium Hotel features a restaurant that serves Caucasian cuisine and a 24-hour gym.
 The rooms come with complimentary free WiFi.
 They also provide a roundtrip airport shuttle for a surcharge.